Also known as Apprentice Pattern Maker, Journeyman Patternmaker, Mold Maker, Pattern Maker, Wood Pattern Maker

 Wood Patternmakers must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Wood Patternmakers need abilities such as manual dexterity, control precision, and arm-hand steadiness in order to perform their job at a high level.
+For example, Wood Patternmakers need abilities such as manual dexterity, arm-hand steadiness, and control precision in order to perform their job at a high level.
 The list below shows several important abilities for Wood Patternmakers, ranked by their relative importance.

 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.

-Wood Patternmakers frequently use skills like operation and control, reading comprehension, and monitoring to perform their job effectively.
+Wood Patternmakers frequently use skills like reading comprehension, monitoring, and complex problem solving to perform their job effectively.
 The list below shows several critical skills for Wood Patternmakers, ranked by their relative importance.

 The information provided on this page is adapted from data and descriptions published by the U.S. Department of Labor, Employment and Training Administration under the CC BY 4.0 license.
 TraitLab has modified some information for ease of use and reading, and the U.S. Department of Labor, Employment, and Training Administration has not approved, endorsed, or tested these modifications.

 If you have any questions or suggestions about this information, please send a message.